 "At the time of preparing for ECMO intervention, the patient's heart gradually weakened, the heart rate decreased and became erratic, and blood pressure dropped continuously.
 Doctors had to take turns performing cardiopulmonary resuscitation, external cardiac massage, and urgently install and operate the extracorporeal circulation system," said Dr. Luan.

-After 5 days of ECMO with mechanical ventilation, blood filtration, vasopressors, cardiac support, nutrition, infection control... the baby's clinical signs improved; the heart damage began to recover, other organs and nerves were stable, the baby was weaned off ECMO.
-The stool test result was positive for EV71, the agent that causes severe hand, foot and mouth disease.
+After 5 days of ECMO with mechanical ventilation, blood filtration, vasopressors, cardiac support, nutrition, infection control... the baby's clinical signs improved; heart damage began to recover, other organs and nerves stabilized, the baby was weaned off ECMO.
+The stool test results were positive for EV71, the agent that causes severe hand, foot and mouth disease.

-Dr. Do Chau Viet, Head of the Department of Infectious Diseases and COVID-19 Resuscitation, said that the department is a place to receive and treat severe hand, foot and mouth disease.
+Dr. Do Chau Viet, Head of the Department of Infectious Diseases and COVID-19 Resuscitation, said the department is where severe hand, foot and mouth disease is admitted and treated.
 Most children respond well to the current treatment regimen.
 However, baby Y. is the first special case in the hospital and in the whole country to be treated with ECMO as a life-saving measure.

 After 3 weeks of treatment, the baby's health is now stable, his nerves have improved, he is eating normally and will be discharged from the hospital as soon as possible.